martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 The long-standing insistence that Internet-Drafts carry expiration dates is a concept that is no longer necessary.
-This document removes requirements for expiration for Internet-Drafts from RFC 2418/BCP 25.
+This document removes requirements for expiration for Internet-Drafts from RFC 2026/BCP 9 and RFC 2418/BCP 25.

 --- middle